rhiskk/delivery-fee-calculator/README.md

 ## OpenAPI Documentation

-On macOS and Linux you can run `make docs` to open the openAPI documentation in your web browser.
+- Run `make docs` to open the openAPI documentation in your web browser (macOS and Linux only).

-Otherwise, you can open [`http://localhost:8000/docs`](http://localhost:8000/docs) in your web browser while the app is running.
+If you are using Windows, you can open [`http://localhost:8000/docs`](http://localhost:8000/docs) in your web browser while the app is running.

 ## Cleaning Up